Cytomel is the most powerful thyroid medication which means that it can also have some powerful side effects.

 And what you need to know about Cytomel is this:

-It is the active form of thyroid hormone, meaning that it is the most powerful thyroid medications you can take.
+It is the active form of thyroid hormone, meaning that it is the most powerful thyroid medication you can take.

 As a quick primer: